KentoBaguetti/VerilogAI/Readme.md

   - used the Full stack template from FastAPI
   - this repo is cloned from https://github.com/fastapi/full-stack-fastapi-template.git, which is the best template available for web dev in my opinion
+  - To figure out how to run this on your own system, follow the "FastApi_Readme" file

 - **Frontend**
   - React + TypeScript + Chakra UI